jeremyandrews/netgrasp/docs/README.md

 -v flag.
 This causes Netgrasp to ignore the [Logging] level setting, and instead to use DEBUG.
 You can do this with our without the -d (daemon) flag.
 ```
-  sudo python2 netgraspd -v
+  sudo python2 netgrasp
 ```

-If you choose to daemonize Netgrasp, the mast process pid gets written to a pid file and logs are written to a log file.
+By default, Netgrasp daemonizes itself, and the master processes pid gets written to a pid file and logs are written to a log file.
 The paths to these files are configured as follows:
 ```
 [Logging]
-pidfile = /var/run/netgraspd.pid
+pidfile = /var/run/netgrasp.pid
-filename = /var/log/netgraspd.log
+filename = /var/log/netgrasp.log
 ```

 ## [Email]